DvdChe/social-pipe/README.md

 # Social Pipe.
 A bot to win lot of useless shits.

+## BIG NEWS : Social-pipe is more customizable with the conf file.
+Look at the .conf section !

 ## DISCLAIMER

 Twitter doesn't really like bots, so use this program at your own risks.
 I recommend you to create a specific account to use it.